 With the support of alumni, the LeBow College of Business offers the Alumni Merit Scholarship to top applicants in the MBA and MS programs.
-Scholarship consideration is based on your application, focusing strongly on academic achievement, professional experience, GMAT or GRE exam scores, and unique personal attributes.
+Scholarship consideration is based on your application, focusing strongly on academic achievement, professional experience, unique personal attributes, and/or GMAT/GRE exam scores, if submitted.
 There is no separate application for this scholarship opportunity.

 Justice, Equity, Diversity, and Inclusion (JEDI) Scholarship

-As of Fall 2022 term, the JEDI Scholarship will replace the URM Scholarship.
 The JEDI Scholarship recognizes individual student achievements and contributions within their personal or professional communities.
-To qualify, you must meet one of the following criteria:
+To qualify, you must meet the following criteria:

 - You have demonstrated excellent contributions and achievements to further social justice, diversity, equity, and inclusion in their professional and/or personal communities